hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `instances` -
   (Optional)
   The Cloud SQL instance connection names, as can be found in https://console.cloud.google.com/sql/instances.
 Visit https://cloud.google.com/sql/docs/mysql/connect-run for more information on how to connect Cloud SQL and Cloud Run.
 Format: {project}:{location}:{instance}

+<a name="nested_empty_dir"></a>The `empty_dir` block supports:

+* `medium` -
+  (Optional)
+  The different types of medium supported for EmptyDir.
+  Default value is `MEMORY`.
+  Possible values are: `MEMORY`.

+* `size_limit` -
+  (Optional)
+  Limit on the storage usable by this EmptyDir volume.
+The size limit is also applicable for memory medium.
+The maximum usage on memory medium EmptyDir would be the minimum value between the SizeLimit specified here and the sum of memory limits of all containers in a pod.
+This field's values are of the 'Quantity' k8s type: https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/.
+The default is nil which means that the limit is undefined.
+More info: http://kubernetes.io/docs/user-guide/volumes#emptydir.

 - - -